News updated on 21 January 2021:

 A ceremonial conferment is the most distinguished celebration of a university.
 The idea behind the ceremonial conferment is that new graduates and doctors are accepted as full members of their scientific community and introduced to that community.
 Although universities are builders of the future, conferment ceremonies respect the history and traditions of universities.

-Next year’s Ceremonial Conferment of Degrees at the School of Business will be held from 20 to 22 May 2021.
-During the conferment ceremony, the Conferrer of Degrees confers masters and doctors who have graduated since the 2016 conferment ceremony as well as honorary doctors, jubilee masters and jubilee doctors.
+Next year’s Ceremonial Conferment of Degrees at the School of Business will be held from 12 to 14 May 2022.
+The master's degrees on new alumni (promovendi) with graduation dates between 19 March 2016 and 31 March 2022 and doctorates on alumni with graduation dates between 29 April 2016 and 30 April 2022, will be conferred in the ceremony.
+In addition to these young promovendi, jubilee masters and doctors from 1971 and the new honorary doctors of the School of Business will be conferred at the ceremony.
 A Jubilee Master and a Jubilee Doctor are masters and doctors who were conferred exactly 50 years ago.
-Hence, the masters and doctors conferred at the Ceremonial Conferment in 1971 are invited to the Ceremonial Conferment in 2021.
+Hence, the masters and doctors conferred at the Ceremonial Conferment in 1971 are invited to the Ceremonial Conferment in 2022.

 Three days of celebration

 The three-day Conferment of Degrees at the School of Business begins with a garland weaving event hosted by the parents of the young woman selected as the Maid of Mercury.
 The Act of Conferment takes place on the following day.
 The Kultasauvallinen (Bearer of the Golden Staff) conferment cantata composed by Uuno Klami to the words of P. Mustapää is played during the Act of Conferment.
 The Conferrer of Degrees makes a speech to the guests and promovendi.
 The promovendi then receive a green garland from the Maid of Mercury, representing the laurel wreath placed on the head as a symbol of dedication to science and victory.